Monday, September 29, 2008

 Sunday, September 21, 2008

-Here are the promised pictures of the girls' cute new room-- thanks again to Aunt Lindsey and Chrissie for the design concept, and to many of you in California who contributed without knowing it:) We can't wait to bring the girls home to it in a couple of months!
+Here are the promised pictures of the girls' cute new room-- thanks again to Aunt Lindsey and Chrissie for designing such a cute space, and to many of you in California who contributed to the project!
+We can't wait to bring the girls home to their room in a couple of months!

 How do you like the new room girls?